Brandon Bussi

-Brandon Bussi (born June 25, 1998) is an American professional ice hockey goaltender currently under contract with the Carolina Hurricanes of the National Hockey League (NHL).
-He previously played college ice hockey for Western Michigan University in the National Collegiate Athletic Association (NCAA).
+Brandon Thomas Bussi (born June 25, 1998) is an American professional ice hockey player who is a goaltender for the Carolina Hurricanes of the National Hockey League (NHL).
+He played college ice hockey for Western Michigan University in the National Collegiate Athletic Association (NCAA).
+Bussi won the Stanley Cup with the Hurricanes in 2026.

 Playing career

 Collegiate

-Bussi committed to playing college ice hockey for the Western Michigan University during the 2019–20 season.
+Bussi committed to playing college ice hockey for the Western Michigan University Broncos during the 2019–20 season.

-In the 2021–22 season, Bussi helped the Broncos win their first ever game in the NCAA tournament, making 30 saves in a 2–1 OT win over the Northeastern Huskies.
-The Broncos ended up getting eliminated the next round by the Minnesota Golden Gophers.
+In the 2021–22 season, Bussi helped the Broncos earn their first-ever win in the NCAA tournament, making 30 saves in a 2–1 overtime win over Northeastern University.
+Western Michigan was eliminated in the next round by the University of Minnesota.

 Professional

 Boston Bruins

 On March 30, 2022, the Boston Bruins announced that Bussi would forgo his senior year to sign a one-year, entry-level contract with the team.
-He would play the rest of the season with the Bruins AHL affiliate, the Providence Bruins.
-He appeared in 5 games with the team, recording a 3–2–0 record with a shutout.
+He played the rest of the season with Boston's American Hockey League (AHL) affiliate, the Providence Bruins.
+He appeared in five games with the team, recording a 3–2–0 record with a shutout.

+Bussi has described his early career mental approach as perfectionist, acknowledging that poor performances and losses would carry over negatively into practices and subsequent games, and that overcoming this tendency was central to his development as a professional.

 Bussi had a very successful first full season with the Providence Bruins.
-As a rookie, he finished the 2022–23 season sixth in the league among goalies in goals against average (GAA) with 2.40 and second in the league in save percentage, with .924.
+As a rookie, he finished the 2022–23 season sixth in the league among goalies in goals against average (GAA) with 2.40 and second in the league in save percentage (SV%), with .924.
 Bussi's play got him named to the 2023 AHL All-Star Game, representing the Atlantic Division.
 On April 12, 2023, Bussi was recalled to the NHL squad for an emergency recall.
 Although he dressed as the backup, he did not play, and was sent back down shortly after.
-Bussi was named to the AHL's All Rookie team at season's end.
+Bussi was named to the AHL's All-Rookie Team at season's end.

 On June 19, 2023, the Bruins announced that they had extended Bussi to a one-year, two-way contract worth $775,000.